hoanganhduc/hoanganhduc.github.io/events/Vietnam-Polymath-REU/2023-2024/index.md

 ---

 <div class="alert alert-info" markdown="1">
 In the academic year 2023-2024, I participated in the [Vietnam Polymath REU](https://www.vietnampolymathreu.com/2023-2024/) as a *Research Mentor*.
-This unofficial page contains all information related to our activities in this program.
+This page contains all information related to our activities in this program.
 </div>

 # Research Topic